Next to the parking lot of our townhouse development, Park Place, stood a little forest that covered maybe a couple of acres.

 Each breeze brought a different succession of rustlings, whooshes, and stiff creaks.
 Occasionally, something high up in the trees would snap a little branch, and the brief moment of silence that followed was like the whole forest was holding its breath.

-At first, it felt like you were walking in someone elses’s special territory.
-But after a while of being in it, it began to feel like my own.
+At first, it felt like I was walking in someone elses’s special territory, but after a while of being in it, it began to feel like my own.